So, is wheat bad for you? You be the judge. (Or, get all your wheat and grain questions answered at Dr. Davis' FREE

 The chronic spikes in blood sugar and insulin spur the growth of dangerous visceral fat, an accumulation that leads to fat encasing your liver, kidneys, pancreas, small intestines, and, on the outside, your belly.
 This unique abdominal fat manufactures excess estrogen in both men and women, proving that gluten leads to fat.
 That increases the risk of breast cancer in women and could lead to dreaded "man boobs" in men.
 Use it as a signal that you need to cut wheat.
 "I'd go as far as saying that overly enthusiastic wheat consumption is the main cause of the obesity and diabetes crisis in the United States," Dr. Davis writes in Wheat Belly.

 Skin is your largest organ and a major part of your immune system.
 Unfortunately, it is not immune to wheat's wicked health effects.
-According to Dr. Davis, also author of the Wheat Belly 30-Minute (or Less!)
-Cookbook, wheat exerts age-advancing skin effects, including wrinkles and lost elasticity, due to the formation of advanced glycation end products, nasty muck that accumulates and ages us as it elevates our blood sugar.
+According to Dr. Davis, wheat ages your skin, including wrinkles and lost elasticity, due to the formation of advanced glycation end products, nasty muck that accumulates and ages us as it elevates our blood sugar.
 Wheat's been shown to advance aging and cause wrinkles, but it's also linked to other skin problems, including herpes-like skin inflammation, oral ulcers, psoriasis, and erythema nodosum, shiny red, hot, painful lesions that usually appear on the shins.

 Ironically, the government pushes whole wheat as a healthy way to keep your heart in good shape.
 Dr. Davis says that no matter what type of wheat, be it organic, stone-ground, sprouted grain, or home-baked, it's still wheat, a combination of compounds that trigger high blood sugar, visceral fat, unhealthy cholesterol particles in the blood, and inflammation—all bad news for your heart.